 - taking any other steps necessary to assess and mitigate the risk of harassment and discrimination in the workplace.

-As part of 'reasonable steps', employers need to ensure that all staff are aware of their rights and responsibilities under discrimination law and the relevant organisational policies,.
+reasonable steps , employers need to ensure that all staff are aware of their rights and responsibilities under discrimination law and the relevant organisational policies.
 They should also understand what options are available in the workplace to resolve issues of unfair or inappropriate treatment.

 Participants will learn how to:

 - list and define the attributes protected under Queensland anti-discrimination legislation

 - understand how exemptions work and describe the most commonly used exemptions in the Anti-Discrimination Act 1991